-Anime enjoys an important place in the cultural landscape.
-Because anime films enjoy such a broad audience, there is a need for accurate Japanese to English translations.
+Anime holds an important place in our cultural landscape; with a diverse and dedicated fanbase, anime movies have such a broad audience, that there is a need for accurate Japanese-to-English translations.

 Going with a paraphrase allows a translator to keep the initial concept while using different wording for the dialogue to make sense.